alexkorol/WIZARD/tools/skilltree/README.md

 # Interactive Skill Tree

 A node-based interactive skill tree visualization based on action RPG skill trees the esoteric tree of life.
-Part of the WIZARD project.
+This app is a part of the WIZARD project.

 ## Features
 - Interactive node selection/deselection